hmrc/income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 You can retrieve a customer's obligations through the following endpoint:

-* [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) - provides obligation dates for all self-employment businesses, including grace periods and whether or not obligations have been met
+* [Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api#Retrieve%20Income%20Tax%20%28Self%20Assessment%29%20Income%20and%20Expenditure%20Obligations) - provides obligation dates for all self-employment and property businesses, including grace periods and whether or not obligations have been met

 Note: the obligations for property obligations cover both FHL and non-FHL.